 - Arrange for alcohol and amplified sound permits

 - Provide detailed final invoice in September

 Lost key/Meal Card

 Removal Of Personal Property

-Animals are not permitted on campus during the summer quarter.
+Pets are not permitted on campus during the summer quarter.
 Exceptions are granted for qualified service animals utilized for disability accommodation.
-Please refer to UC Santa Cruz Service Animal Policy (Policy SA-0001) for information.
+Please refer to UC Santa Cruz Service Animal Policy for information.

 You will be provided with check-in and check-out information and a map to your Conference Office and registration area.
 Please distribute this information to your group.
 During check in, each participant will be issued keys and/or access cards, a meal card or wristband, and a parking permit if needed.
 You must inform your Conference Coordinator of any participants who have canceled by the end of registration on arrival day.

 Participants who arrive after the scheduled check-in time can register at the assigned campus Conference Office until close.
 (Most offices are open until 8:00pm but are not open 24 hours.)
 If guests will arrive after 8pm, you must inform your Conference Coordinator so arrangements can be made.
 Late arriving guests must phone the Community Safety Officer (CSO) at 831-459-2100 who will meet them at their designated college and unlock their room.
 Late arriving guests will need to go to the Conference Office the following morning at 7:00 am to register, receive room keys and a parking permit.